Divyani-cs/Webdev-learning/DATABASE/readme.md

 2. **Created `resume_db`, the `users` table**, and added three users by hand in Workbench.
 Then `SELECT * FROM users` and saw the rows.
 3. **Created the `resumes` table**, added two resumes, and ran the join from section 8.
 Seeing your own data joined across two tables is the goal of today.

----

-*Everything here ran live in class.
-If a part does not click, message me the file name and the line, and read it again tonight while it is fresh.*